 A potluck get-together can easily warm up cold winter days.
-Micah Klug, owner of lifestyle blog Home Faith Family, says one of her family’s favorite budget-friendly winter activities is hosting hot cocoa parties with neighbors and friends.
+Micah Klug, owner of a lifestyle blog, says one of her family’s favorite budget-friendly winter activities is hosting hot cocoa parties with neighbors and friends.

 Klug’s family warms up the hot chocolate in a slow cooker, and “everyone else brings their favorite toppings,” she says.
 The cost is minimal, but the fun factor is high.

 If you’re opting for a potluck dinner as a cheap thing to do during the winter, Skirboll suggests sticking with low-cost dishes you can make in a large batch, such as chili and cornbread.
 Freeze the extras for your next potluck event to save even more money.

 5. Try a holiday craft fair or winter festival

 Visiting a holiday craft fair or winter festival can be one of the best affordable winter activities if admission is free or minimal.
 You can take in the holiday sights and sounds and enjoy some cold-weather snacks, especially if free samples are on tap.
 If you think you may do a little shopping, set a firm budget beforehand so you’re not tempted to overspend.